RosettaCommons/demos/public/fixbb/README.md

 Finally, the terminal ampersand ("&") allows the application to run as a background process, so that you can continue working at the command-line while it executes.

-Let's run the application again, but this time, append the flags "-ex1 -ex2 -ex3 -ex4", so that the overall command is:
+Let's run the application again, but this time, append the flags "-ex1 -ex2 -ex3 -ex4 -extrachi_cutoff 0", so that the overall command is:

-<path_to_Rosetta_directory>/main/source/bin/fixbb.default.linuxgccrelease -in:file:s 1l2y.pdb -in:file:fullatom -resfile resfile.txt -nstruct 5 >log.txt 2>err.txt &
+<path_to_Rosetta_directory>/main/source/bin/fixbb.default.linuxgccrelease -in:file:s 1l2y.pdb -in:file:fullatom -resfile resfile.txt -nstruct 5 -ex1 -ex2 -ex3 -ex4 -extrachi_cutoff 0 >log.txt 2>err.txt &